-- 1. Maintain or Improve Aquatic Ecosystem Health throughout the System - Improve lake trout spawning success on Shabomeka and Mazinaw Lakes.
-Maintain spring spawning opportunities for pike, walleye and bass by - having steady flows or rising levels. - Minimize water level fluctuations as they affect aquatic and riparian wildlife.
-Where possible, emulate the natural flow regime. - Improve aquatic ecosystem health by maintaining flow through the system. - Ensure abundance of wild rice is not reduced due to fluctuating water levels. - 2.
-Address Public Safety and Minimize Property Damage - f Minimize flooding throughout the system. - Minimize ice damage throughout the system. - 3.
-Maintain Water Levels throughout the System for Navigation, Recreation, Cultural and Social Opportunities - f Maintain stable water levels for navigation, including boat access only properties, throughout the recreational season and the entire system. - Maintain water levels suitable for access to Twin Islands and Fawn Lakes.
-Maintain and improve recreation, and access to Wild Rice beds - and Pictographs. - 4.
-Recognize Power Generation Values from the System - f Maintain or enhance power generation on a seasonal and daily basis. - 5.
-Develop Public Awareness on Current Conditions - Explain constraints, objectives and natural processes that are considered in - the operation of the Mississippi River system. - f Foster an understanding of how the system operates.
+Mississippi River Water Management Plan MNRF Water Management Plans Maintain or Improve Aquatic Ecosystem Health 1. throughout the System 1.
+Review and Document current operation П Improve lake trout spawning success on Shabomeka and Mazinaw Lakes. and management of existing hydro-electric Maintain spring spawning opportunities for pike, walleye and bass by generating facilities, dams and water control having steady flows or rising levels. structures from an ecosystem and water Minimize water level fluctuations as they affect aquatic and riparian wildlife. management perspective.
+Where possible, emulate the natural flow regime.
+Improve aquatic ecosystem health by maintaining flow through the system.
+2. Set Water Management Objectives which Ensure abundance of wild rice is not reduced due to fluctuating water levels. П will attempt to balance environmental, social and economic values and considerations.
+2. Address Public Safety and Minimize Property Damage П Minimize flooding throughout the system.
+3. Enhance Public Understanding of water Minimize ice damage throughout the system. management and provide meaningful opportunities for broad public, First Nations, 3.
+Maintain Water Levels throughout the System for Navigation, stakeholder and interest group involvement in Recreation, Cultural and Social Opportunities the development of the comprehensive water Maintain stable water levels for navigation, including boat access only П management plan. properties, throughout the recreational season and the entire system.
+Maintain water levels suitable for access to Twin Islands and Fawn Lakes.
+4. Define Individual Operating Plans for Maintain and improve recreation, and access to Wild Rice beds and Pictographs. each hydro facility/dam and water control structure for the normal range of operating 4.
+Recognize Power Generation Values from the System conditions.
+Maintain or enhance power generation on a seasonal and daily basis.
+5. Develop Public Awareness on Current Conditions Explain constraints, objectives and natural processes that are considered in the operation of the Mississippi River system.

+Foster an understanding of how the system operates.